dxknight/chronos/README.md

 # Installation

-Put chronos.el somewhere Emacs can find it and run (require 'chronos').
+Put chronos.el somewhere Emacs can find it and run (require 'chronos).
 M-x chronos-add-timer will start chronos and prompt you for an expiry time and a message.